SKindij/Asynchronous-Programming-JS/README.md

 >	 .finally( () => { console.log('this will get called all time');  } );
 > ```

-&emsp;To handle errors with ``catch`` is best practice.
+&emsp;📖 To handle errors with ``catch`` is best practice.
 Unhandled Promise rejections will crash your application with fatal exception.<br>
 > ```javascript
 >	const fs = require('fs');
 >	const myPromise = new Promise( (resolve, reject) => {